SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Are you going to ask her out?"

-"Yes, but I need to make it special, this is Fluttershy we are talking about."
+"Maybe, but I need to make it special.
+This is Fluttershy we're talking about."

 "Oh, you could give her a gift when you ask her out!"